-Here is the side view of the plain top.
+Here is the side view of the plain top:

-Time to add the crown.
-First, cut the crown moulding for the front of the bookcase, where the top length of the bookcase front will be the short point for doing the mitered cuts.
-Nail that moulding to the wood blocks previously installed.
+Remember that the top length of the bookcase front will be the short point for doing the mitered cuts.

 Glue was applied to the mitered corners, and then the side pieces were also nailed to the wood blocks on the side, and on the corner to keep both pieces together.